Retro52/Labs/README.md

 # Labs
-This is a repository for my practice projects, which I was making during my first year of Python language learning at Kyiv Politechnical Institute.
+This is a repository for my practice projects, which I was making during my years of different language learning at Kyiv Politechnical Institute.